Delivered to her owner, businessman from the United Arab Emirates, in 2009, RADIANT yacht is a 110-metre (260.1 ft) luxury yacht.

 |Annual Running Cost:||US$ 20 – 30 million|

-RADIANT was sold to her owner Abdulla Al Futtaim for an estimated price of US $300 million.
-She generates an additional US $20 to 30 million in annual running costs.
+The RADIANT yacht was sold to the owner for an estimated price of US $300 million.
+She generates an additional US $20 to $30 million in annual running costs.